Back at 'happy hunting ground' Sharjah, Rajasthan Royals aiming to halt Delhi Capitals' march | Sports-Games

 For Rajasthan, time is running out as they still have not been able to find their best playing XI.
 While the return of Ben Stokes will give them hope but the England allrounder is currently in quarantine and will be available only after October 11.
 The sudden loss of form of skipper Steve Smith and Sanju Samson -- who did bulk of the scoring in the first two matches, is as much a reason for their failure as the lack of runs from the Indian batsmen in the team.

 RR did try to rejig their line-up against Mumbai Indians by including young batsman Yashasvi Jaiswal and pacer Kartik Tyagi and Ankit Rajpoot in the playing XI but it didn't change their fortunes.
-While Jaiswal was out for a second-ball duck at the top, Rajpoot went for 42 in his three overs but young Tyagi showed promise with his one for 36.
+While Jaiswal was out for a second-ball duck at the top, Rajpoot went for 42 in his three overs but young Tyagi showed promise with his one for 36 on IPL debut.

+"It was a great experience to play my first game, to make my debut against players whom I've only watched on television was fantastic," said Tyagi, a key member of India's Under 19 World Cup squad which made the final earlier this year.
+Talking about the game against Delhi, the 19-year-old from Uttar Pradesh said: "Delhi is in a great rhythm and is doing very well.
+We've lost a bit of the rhythm and would like to regain some, hopefully, give a tough fight and play a good game."
+The good news for RR is the return to form of opener Jos Buttler, who scored a fine 44-ball 70 in their last game.

 ALSO READ